Is the Dutch Cabinet obliged to ask the Council’s advice on all important social and economic matters?

 - the Foundation for Annual Reporting [Stichting voor de Jaarverslaggeving].

 The Labour Foundation receives 75 percent of its funding from the Council and the rest from national employers’ federations and trade union confederations.
-Fifty percent of the budget of the provincial advisory and consultation bodies is covered by the Council, up to a maximum of EUR 39,900 per body, per annum.
-Two-thirds of the budget of the Foundation for Annual Reporting is subsidised by the Council.
+The provincial advisory and consultation bodies receive from the Council, up to a maximum of EUR 49.000 per body, per annum.
+Seven-twelfths of the budget of the Foundation for Annual Reporting is subsidised by the Council.
 Together, these subsidies account for 10 percent of the Council’s expenses.